sarthakitaliya/Savvio/README.md

 # Savvio

-## 🚧 Project Status

-This project is currently under active development.
+**⚠️ Note:** This project is actively being developed.
 Features and UI may change frequently.
-Stay tuned for updates!

 **Savvio** is a minimal, fast bookmarking platform focused on making saving and organizing content effortless.